CRS Score for Express Entry: What Colombian Applicants Actually Score in 2025

 High-leverage factors you control:

-• English language score improvement (CLB 9 vs CLB 10 adds 5 points per skill, up to 20 points)
+- English language score improvement (CLB 9 vs CLB 10 adds 3 points per ability, up to 12 points before any transferability effects)

 The CRS is not a lottery.
 It rewards deliberate preparation, and for Colombians specifically, the French route is the highest-probability path from a 450 profile to an ITA-ready profile in the shortest time.